mdn/content/files/en-us/web/http/status/503/index.md

 A user-friendly page explaining the problem should be sent along with this response.

 > [!NOTE]
-> Caching-related headers sent with this response should have special attention; a `503` status is often temporary and responses shouldn't usually be cached as clients may receive outdated error pages after a fix has been deployed.
+> Caching-related headers sent with this response require special attention; a `503` status is often temporary and responses shouldn't usually be cached as clients may receive outdated error pages after a fix has been deployed.

 ## Status